On the Kodaira dimension of some algebraic fiber spaces: Abstract

 \section{Abstract}

-In this paper, we prove a conjecture proposed by Schnell concerning the Kodaira dimensions of algebraic fiber spaces.
-As a consequence, we establish the equivalence between the non-vanishing conjecture and its generalized form, as proposed by Campana and Peternell.
+In this paper, we study the descent of positivity of the canonical bundle along fiber spaces.
+As a consequence, we prove a conjecture of Schnell, establishing the equivalence between the Non-vanishing Conjecture and its generalized version proposed by Campana and Peternell.